 Reading books will be changed regularly.
 Children will read on a regular basis with the teacher or learning support assistant on a 1:1 basis.
 Please ensure your child’s book is in school every day.

-We have started year 3 using Gorilla by Anthony Browne.
+We started year 3 using Gorilla by Anthony Browne.
 By using just the pictures of the text we have created exciting adjectives to describe what is happening in the pictures.
 Through the text we have used role play to create speech and develop a further understanding of the text.

-On Tuesday Helen Moss visited year 3 for a story telling session in the immersion room.
+Helen Moss visited year 3 for a story telling session in the immersion room.
 She answered the childrens' questions and discussed the key ingredients for a good adventure and mystery story.